If your staff work to a rota, how far in advance do you normally publish it or send it over to them?

 Hanging onto your employees’ rotas until the last possible moment is likely to cause problems further down the line, however, and will usually mean more stress, and work, for you in the long run.

 Aim to send your staff their rotas one week (seven days) in advance of their upcoming shifts.
-This will give you more opportunity to handle requests, make necessary changes, and will reduce the likelihood of staff showing up late or missing their shifts entirely.
+This will give you more opportunity to handle requests for changes, and will reduce the chances of staff showing up late or missing their shifts entirely.